 The Muslim Women (Protection of Rights on Marriage) Bill 2019 declares talaq, including in written or electronic form, to be void (not enforceable by law) and illegal.

 - It defines talaq or any other form of talaq stated by a Muslim Man leading to instant and irrevocable divorce.

-- It refers Talaq-e-biddat as the practice under Muslim personal laws where stating of the word ‘talaq’ 3 times in one sitting by a Muslim Man to his wife results in an instant and irrevocable divorce.
+- It refers to Talaq-e-biddat as the practice under Muslim personal laws where stating the word ‘talaq’ 3 times in one sitting by a Muslim man to his wife results in an instant and irrevocable divorce.

 It makes the declaration of talaq a cognizable offense.